|

 Successor of Peter, and its Bishop's "cathedra" represented the mission

-entrusted to him by Christ to tend his entire flock.
-Thus today we celebrate the unity of the People of God around the Cathedra of Our Holy Father as he teaches us.
-The site where the Basilica of St. John Lateran stands was the palace of the Laterani, the administrators of the Roman emperors.
-After Constantine converted and issued the famous Edict of Milan in 313 allowing Christians to practice their faith in public he gave the Lateran palace to the Pope who adapted it to become a Church and it was dedicated on November 9th 324 AD.
-It was first called the Basilica of the Savior and an inscription on the façade dedicates it to Christ the Savior but later it was also dedicated to St John the Baptist and St John the Evangelist and so it acquired the name Basilica of St John Lateran.
+The site where the Lateran Basilica stands was the palace of the Lateranus family, the administrators of the Roman emperors.
+After Constantine converted and issued the famous Edict of Milan in 313 allowing Christians to practice their faith in public, he gave the Lateran palace to the Pope who adapted it to become a church and it was dedicated on November 9, AD 324.
+It was first called the Basilica of the Savior and an inscription on the façade dedicates it to Christ the Savior but later it was also dedicated to St. John the Baptist and St. John the Evangelist and so it acquired the name Basilica of St. John Lateran.
 The adjacent Lateran Palace was the residence of the Popes for almost the next 1000 years.
-Although no longer the residence of the Popes the Lateran Basilica continues to be the Cathedral of the Popes since it contains the Pope’s Cathedra.
-Every church building reminds us of the Church, the Body of Christ.
-Every place set aside for divine worship is a sign of
+Although the Lateran Palace is no longer the residence of the Popes, the Lateran Basilica continues to be the Cathedral of the Popes since it contains the Pope’s Cathedra.

 that spiritual temple, which is the Church, made up of living stones: of the